 If you’ve seen my AuroraHDR review you can now see why I was so excited about this software based on how I’m using it.
 I still get to use all the power of the Layers like in Photoshop but with a much easier to use interface that is designed for the landscape photographer.

 This new workflow also saves me a ton of time.
-Shots like the ones shown here use to take me at least an hour or two to get right.
+Shots like the ones shown here used to take me at least an hour or two to get right.
 I think I did each of these in about thirty minutes.

 **This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |